openstack/nova/doc/source/admin/system-admin.rst

   ``FlatDHCPManager``, or ``VLANManager`` (defaults to ``VLANManager`` if nothing is specified).

+  .. deprecated:: 14.0.0

+   ``nova-network`` was deprecated in the OpenStack Newton release.

 ``nova-scheduler``
   Dispatches requests for new virtual machines to the correct node.